-with Combining both parts gives the result.
-The steps are identical for the case $r' \in (r_-, \, r_+) $.
+Combining both parts gives the result.
+In the case $r' \in (r_-, \, r_+) $, the steps are identical.

-By Lemma~\ref{fundSolSum} we have global defined Jost solutions which are all bounded.
-Together with the computed coefficients one can see that all Green's matrices are bounded in the corresponding interval for $r'$.
-Since the Jost solutions are globally defined in $r$ they are well-defined. \end{proof}
+By Lemma~\ref{fundSolSum} we have globally well-defined Jost solutions which are all bounded.
+Together with the computed coefficients one sees that all Green's matrices are bounded in the corresponding interval for $r'$. \end{proof}